Flood restoration works – roads

 Additional works

-Commissioners Creek, Doon Doon and Midginbil Road Slips: A package for the design of 9 slip sites along Commissioners Creek Road, Doon Doon Road and Midginbil Road has been awarded to consultant WSP.
+Commissioners Creek, Doon Doon and Midginbil Road Slips: a package for the design of 9 slip sites along Commissioners Creek Road, Doon Doon Road and Midginbil Road has been awarded to consultant WSP.
 TfNSW recently approved $10 million in funding for these projects.
 Design works have progressed to 30% completion.
 Works are expected to take place in mid-2025.

 Kyogle Road (Terragon, Uki and Clarrie Hall Dam): Concept designs have been received from WSP for Clarrie Hall Dam Road and Kyogle Road at Terragon and are waiting for approval from TfNSW.